adijunn/Catan-Bot/README.md

 # Catan-Bot
-A bot for the popular board game "Settlers of Catan"
+A bot for the popular board game "Settlers of Catan".
+EECS 126
+Spring 2019
+University of California, Berkeley